-To celebrate the 60th anniversary of the first broadcast of Hancock’s Half Hour on BBC Radio, comedy scriptwriting legends Ray Galton and Alan Simpson are presenting a very special series of posts, in which they share their personal favourite episodes from their work on TV and Radio.
-This week’s pick comes from Hancock’s Half Hour Radio series.
+To celebrate the 60th anniversary of the first broadcast of Hancock’s Half Hour on BBC Radio, comedy scriptwriting legends Ray Galton and Alan Simpson presented a very special series of posts, in which they shared their personal favourite episodes from their work on TV and Radio.
+This particular pick comes from Hancock’s Half Hour Radio series.

 We’ve picked Wild Man Of The Woods because of a particularly funny scene with Kenneth Williams’ Snide character that we were really pleased with.

 When Hancock wants to get away from it all he decides to camp out on Clapham Common.
 But after an initial setback Sid helps out by renting him a bit of forest..but what’s in it for Sid?

 Original Transmission Date: 27th January 1957